VictorHachard/VictorHachard.github.io/_notes/odoo-101.md

     field = fields.Integer()

-    @api.constraints('field')
+    @api.constrains('field')
-    def _check_field_constraint(self):
+    def _check_field_constrain(self):
         for record in self:
             if record.field < 0:
-                raise models.ValidationError("Field value must be positive.")
+                raise ValidationError("Field value must be positive.")
 ```

 `@constrains` will be triggered only if the declared fields in the decorated method are included in the `create` or `write` call.
 It implies that fields not present in a view will not trigger a call during a record creation.
-A override of `create` is necessary to make sure a constraint will always be triggered (e.g. to test the absence of value).
+A override of `create` is necessary to make sure a constrain will always be triggered (e.g. to test the absence of value).

 ### @api.model_create_multi